-Direction for the preparation of this MDP came from the Terms of Reference adopted by Council on January 22, 2019.
+Direction for the preparation of this MDP came from the TOR adopted by Council on January 22, 2019.
 It has been over seven (7) years since the County Plan (current MDP) was adopted (October 2013).
 In that time, the County has continued to grow, and conditions have changed.